University of Technology Sydney

 Criteria:

-Students’ analysis of Aboriginal and Torres Strait Islander lead health promotion programs or strategies.
+Students’ analyse of Aboriginal and Torres Strait Islander lead health promotion program or strategy and a mainstream health promotion program or strategy.
 Students are required to complete a SWOT analysis guided by an Aboriginal and Torres Strait Islander viewpoint. provided in the template provided.

-SWOT of existing Aboriginal and Torres Strait Islander Health promotion campaigns and 2 policies (2 of each)
+SWOT of existing Aboriginal and Torres Strait Islander Health promotion campaigns and mainstream (1 of each)

 Assessment task 2: Creating a Health Promotion Strategy (a) Health Promotion Strategy evaluation process (b)